A search for gravitationally lensed supernovae within the Zwicky Transient Facility public survey: Light curve inconsistent with SN Ia at photometric redshift of nearby elliptical galaxy

 \subsection{Candidates}

-We identify 32 candidates for glSNe within our sample of 12\,524 transients, based on having at least one 5$\sigma$ outlier relative to a SALT2 fit at the redshift of the nearby elliptical galaxy.
-We follow a similar method as in Sect.~\ref{sect:colour_method_candidates} and fit the light curve of each transient with various SN templates to determine whether they are consistent with being another SN type, rather than a SN~Ia.
-Again, we find that the majority (22) of our candidates have been spectroscopically classified.
-A full list of our identified candidates is given in the appendix in Table~~\ref{tab:elliptical_outliers}.
+We identify 29 candidates for glSNe within our sample of 15\,215 transients, based on having at least one 5$\sigma$ outlier relative to a SALT2 fit at the redshift of the nearby elliptical galaxy.
+We follow a similar method as in Sect.~\ref{sect:colour_method_candidates} and fit the light curve of each transient with various SN templates to determine whether they are consistent with being unlensed SNe.
+Again, we find that the majority (16) of our candidates have been spectroscopically classified (11 of which are SNe~Ia).